aws-samples/aws-securityhub-to-slack/README.md

       **StackName**: EnableSecurityHubFindingsToSlack
       **IncomingWebHookURL**: Paste URL that you just copied from Slack API pages
       **SlackChannel**: Enter the same Slack Channel name that you chose above (#alerts)
       **MinSeverityLevel**: Choose the minimum Severity Level you want to be notified in Slack, example HIGH would only send high severity findings, LOW sends all findings

-   + Complete Create Stack form
      + Select Next, fill out any Tags and select Next again
      + Accept IAM Resource creation
      + Select Create Stack, CloudFormation will then begin creating the stack
      + Wait for the CloudFormation console to report stack creation complete

 4.	**Create Security Hub Custom Actions** .
     + In the Security Hub navigation pane (https://console.aws.amazon.com/securityhub/) select Settings then choose the **Custom Actions** tab.